 Australian first nations voices

-The films below feature Anangu-Yankunytjatjara second generation nuclear test survivors Karina and Rose Lester, daughters of the late elder Yami Lester, and Kokatha nuclear test survivor Aunty Sue Coleman-Haseldine.
+The films below feature Anangu-Yankunytjatjara second generation nuclear test survivors Karina and Rose Lester, daughters of the late elder Yami Lester, Kokatha nuclear test survivor Aunty Sue Coleman-Haseldine and her granddaughter Mia Haseldine.

 Karina Lester presents an Indigenous Statement to the UN negotiating conference for the Treaty on the Prohibition of Nuclear Weapons, June 2017.